 Overview and Description

-Brain injuries and various neurocognitive disorders often cause impairments in cognition, emotional control, and behavior that vary in severity and presentation.
-Physicians can often detect these deficits by using standard screening tools such as the Mini-Mental Status Examination or other bedside evaluation tools.
+Brain injuries and various neurocognitive disorders often cause impairments in cognition, emotional control, and behavior that vary in severity and presentation throughout the course of rehabilitation.
+Physicians often detect these deficits using standard screening tools or other bedside evaluation tools, such as the Mini-Mental Status Examination (MMSE) and Montreal Cognitive Assessment (MoCA).
 However, in certain situations, it may be necessary to refer patients for a thorough neuropsychological evaluation.1

-Formal neuropsychological testing using a battery of instruments detects a wider range of cognitive impairments, some of which may be subtler and not readily detectable using brief screening instruments.
-Furthermore, variables such as language, education, cultural backgrounds, and age may complicate the interpretation of results from bedside evaluations.
-Many neurologic and psychiatric disorders can present with specific patterns of cognitive (e.g. attention, concentration, immediate and remote memory, learning, language, perception, executive processing, psychomotor speed, and sensory-motor functions) and behavioral (e.g. speech, agitation, emotional control) dysfunction, which could make diagnosis and subsequently treatment easier.2
+Formal neuropsychological assessment uses a battery of instruments to detect a wide range of cognitive impairments, some of which may not be readily detectable using brief screening instruments.
+Furthermore, variables such as language, level of education, ethnicity, age, and comorbidities may complicate the interpretation of results from bedside evaluations.
+Many neurologic and psychiatric disorders can present with specific patterns of cognitive and neurobehavioral dysfunction, which could aid in differential diagnosis.
+Various factors that require supplementary analysis include attention, agitation, concentration, learning and memory, language, visual perception, executive processing, psychomotor speed, sensory-motor functions, and behavioral and emotional control.2

 - Providing baseline and prognostic information